timqian/gql-generator/README.md

 );
 ```

-## Notice
+## Notes

-As this tool is used for test, it expends all the fields in a query.
-And as we know, there might be recursive field in the query.
-So `gqlg` ignores the types which has been added in the parent queries already.
+- As this tool is used for tests, it expands all of the fields in a query.
+There might be recursive fields in the query, so `gqlg` ignores the types which have been added in the parent queries already.
+- Variable names are derived from argument names, so variables generated from multiple occurrences of the same argument name must be deduped.
+An index is appended to any duplicates e.g. `region(language: $language1)`.

 > [Donate with bitcoin](https://getcryptoo.github.io/)